kellianoy/devopslabs/README.md

 To make a correct continous deployement, we then used [**Heroku**](https://www.heroku.com/)

-* we registered on the free part of the site, then we linked the project to the platform, there it asked for the imput of our app_name that need to be unique inside the global heroku database.
+* We registered on the free part of the site, then we linked the project to the platform, there it asked for the imput of our app_name that need to be unique inside the global heroku database.

 * Inside the account setting we searched for the `API_KEY` and used it to configure a secret in github:
 	* We copy the `API_KEY` and go into our github account.